 Long has the safety vs cartridge been a recurring debate.
-Since development of the safety razor which in fact displaced “cut throat razors”.
-Men who shaved themselves rather than going to a professional barber preferred both types.
+Since the development of the safety razor which in fact displaced “cut-throat razors”.
+Men who shaved rather than going to a professional barber preferred both types.

 At their public introduction, straight razors, known as “Cut-Throat” razors were the popular way to shave by untrained men and barbershops.

 Both types provided autonomy for hundreds of thousands across the world.
 The question remains: which type is best, safety razor or cartridge razor?

 What Motivated the Creation of Cartridge razors and Safety Razors?

 It was a well-known fact that the traditional barbers’ razors were not very safe in use.
 Most folks went to well-trained barbershops to get their beard shaved.
 Realizing safety was desired, in 1762 French cutler Jean-Jacques Perret added a wooden sleeve to his straight razor.

 The need really was so great for protective guards on straight razors they proliferated the marketplace.